everscale-org/docs/src/learn/01-welcome.md

 sidebar_position: 0
 ---

-# Welcome

-Welcome to Everscale!

-Everscale is a decentralized technology that paves the way to digital assets, offers fintech solutions for cheap and rapid payments, and provides a long list of leading decentralized applications.
-On this page, you will find a brief overview of Everscale as well as the best way of interacting with it.

 ## About Everscale

 Everscale is a unique blockchain design that proposes a scalable decentralized world computer, paired with a distributed operating system — **Ever OS**.